Frequently Asked Questions

 Home care start within 24 hours of reaching out to us as we are prepared for emergency situations.
 On the other hand, Personal Assistant support care can be provided on the earliest agreed date between you, the Local Authority and ourselves.
 When privately funded, the care can be provided much sooner.

-The cost of home care varies as it depends on your needs and the support you require.
+The cost of home care or supported living varies as it depends on your needs and the support you require.
 You will be able to discuss this on consultation day.
 There are a number of funding options available that may help fund your care.
 Our charges are competitive and provide excellent value for money, taking into consideration the quality of care we deliver.

 We value relationships and consistency.
 Therefore, we try our best to ensure that the care you receive will be delivered by the same Carer or Support Worker all the time.
 However, there are times when this may not be possible due to holidays, emergencies and other unforeseen situations arising.
 VBS-Healthcare is there to meet your needs and your Carer or Support Worker preferences are taken seriously.